Tom Yum Goong – Hot and Sour Shrimp Soup

 First, you make the stock:

-Heat the shells, heads, in a pot with the water.
+Heat the shells, and heads, in a pot with the water.
 Bruise the kaffir lime leaves smash the lemongrass and galangal a bit and throw them into the pot.
-(Reserve a few lime leaves, a slice or two of galangal, and some lemongrass for the soup later) After the water come to a full boil, lower the heat to simmer and continue to cook for about 5 minutes.
-Strain, crush the shells and heads well to squeeze all the yummy taste from them.
+(Reserve a few lime leaves, a slice or two of galangal, and some lemongrass for the soup later) After the water comes to a full boil, lower the heat to simmer and continue to cook for about 5 minutes.
+Strain, and crush the shells and heads well to squeeze all the yummy taste from them.

 Then the soup: